caesar1111/openhab-docs/tutorials/beginner/openHAB2_Raspberry_beginner-s_walkthrough_Makrdown.md

 <td width="320" valign="top" style="border-style: none solid solid; border-color: -moz-use-text-color windowtext windowtext; border-width: medium 1pt 1pt; padding: 0cm 5.4pt; width: 239.95pt;">

 <span lang="EN-GB">Be aware, that creating and later using a specific user will ensure that permissions are honoured.
-Make sure, the “openhab” user has ownership and/or write access to the openHAB2 configuration files.
+Make sure, the â€œopenhabâ€ user has ownership and/or write access to the openHAB2 configuration files.
 This can be accomplished by executing:</span>

 </td>